Not everyone wants to buy what you’re selling.

 Not all of your customers are shopping for the same reason.

-The purpose of the customer persona is to figure out the psychological and behavioral shopping approaches to consumers within your target market.
+The customer persona aims to determine consumers’ psychological and behavioral shopping approaches within your target market.

 If you identify that a large portion of your target market has a similar occupation or lives in the same part of the country, you can adjust your marketing campaigns accordingly.